-Methamphetamine is a Schedule II stimulant, which means it has a high potential for abuse and is available only through a prescription.
-It is indicated for the treatment of narcolepsy (a sleep disorder) and attention deficit hyperactivity disorder; but these medical uses are limited, and the doses are much lower than those typically abused.
+Methamphetamine has been classified by the U.S. Drug Enforcement Administration as a Schedule II stimulant, which makes it legally available only through a nonrefillable prescription.
+Medically it may be indicated for the treatment of attention deficit hyperactivity disorder (ADHD) and as a short-term component of weight-loss treatments, but these uses are limited and it is rarely prescribed; also, the prescribed doses are far lower than those typically abused.

 This series of reports simplifies the science of research findings for the educated lay public, legislators, educational groups, and practitioners.
 The series reports on research findings of national interest.